jsmaatta/Depict/README.md

 - Made in C++
 - GPU support with OpenGL **4.1**
 - Supports GPU instancing
-- Built as a static library for ease of use
+- Built as a static library for ease-of-use

 Dependencies
 ------------